sandro-h/prom_rest_exporter/config.md

         # Additional HTTP headers for the REST request
         headers:
           My-Header: my-value
+        # Do not check certificate of https endpoint
+        insecure: yes
         # Metrics to create from the REST data
         metrics:
           - name: user_count